Uranothauma antinorii

 Uranothauma antinorii, the blue heart or Antinori's branded blue, is a butterfly in the family Lycaenidae.
 It is found in Nigeria, Cameroon, the Democratic Republic of the Congo, Ethiopia, Uganda, Rwanda, Burundi, Kenya, Tanzania, Zambia, Malawi, Mozambique and Zimbabwe.
 The habitat consists of edges of submontane forests.

-Adult males are attracted to damp patches and have been recorded on carnivore scat.
-Both sexes feed from small flowers.
-Adults are on wing in summer.
+It has (recto) dark violet forewings bordered with blackish, and bluish-grey hindwings darker at the margin and base.